siodb/siodb/docs/users/docs/authentication.md

 ### Alter a token

-It is possible to delete a token with the following SQL commands:
+It is possible to change token properties with the following SQL commands:

 ```sql
 alter user <user_name> alter token <token_name>